ClickCease

 Pilot in Kobe Bryant Helicopter Crash Had Been Disciplined by FAA over Weather-Related Flight Violation

 The helicopter that was carrying Kobe Bryant did not have the recommended warning system to alert the pilot he was too close to land.
-But, according to a KTLA news report, it’s not clear that the system would have helped avert the crash that killed nine including Bryant, his 13-year-old daughter Gianna.
+But, according to a KTLA news report, it’s not clear that the system would have helped avert the crash that killed nine, including Bryant and his 13-year-old daughter Gianna.
 The chopper plunged into a mountain near Calabasas on a foggy morning when the group was headed to Bryant’s Mamba Academy in Thousand Oaks for a basketball game.

-Investigators with the National Transportation Safety Board (NTSB) who are looking into what caused this devastating helicopter accident said that the pilot, Ara Zobayan, had been climbing out of the clouds when the aircraft banked left and began a sudden and terrifying 1,200-foot descent that lasted nearly a minute.
+Investigators with the National Transportation Safety Board (NTSB) are investigating what caused this devastating helicopter accident.
+They said that the pilot, Ara Zobayan, had been climbing out of the clouds when the aircraft banked left and began a sudden and terrifying 1,200-foot descent that lasted nearly a minute.
 Investigators described this as a “high-energy impact crash.”
 The helicopter was intact when it hit the ground, but the impact spread debris over more than 500 feet.

 The seven others who were killed in this devastating crash were Zobayan, John Altobelli, 56, his wife Keri, and daughter Alyssa; Sara Chester, 45, and Chester’s 13-year-old daughter Payton; and Christina Mauser who helped Bryant coach his daughter’s team.